PurpleGrace/Deep_Learning_Tools_Image_Classification/Tool_Classification_Proposal.md

 - Who is your client and how will that client benefits from exploring this question or building this model/system?

   My husband.
 If possible, all DIY experts and mechanical tool fans.
-The tool image classification functionality will make the platform user friendly and encourage more people to share and use the platfrom.
+The tool image classification function will make the platform user friendly and encourage more people to share and use the platform.